-St Vincent and the Grenadines profile
+St Vincent and the Grenadines country profile - Overview

 The multi-island country of St Vincent and the Grenadines is a land of contrasts.
 St Vincent - the main population centre - is mountainous and lush.
 Rainforests thrive in the interior and La Soufriere, an active volcano which last erupted in 1979, dominates the north.